What is Hedge Accounting?: Types and Strategies

 Hedging helps businesses manage financial uncertainty, and hedge accounting ensures that the impact of these strategies is reflected accurately in their books.
 Understanding what hedge accounting is, the types of hedges available, and the common types of hedges accounting supports is essential for clear and reliable financial reporting.

-Applying hedge accounting correctly can stabilise your financial statements if your company deals with interest rate changes, foreign exchange fluctuations, or commodity price swings.
+Applying hedge accounting correctly can stabilise your financial statements if your company is exposed to interest rate changes, foreign exchange fluctuations, or commodity price swings.